 San Francisco has a three-stream materials collection system with recycling in blue bins, composting in green bins, and trash in black or gray bins.
 Keeping these materials separated ensures recyclables are given a second life while reducing the amount of fossil fuels and virgin materials needed to make new products.

 Materials collected in the blue bin are transported to Recology’s Recycle Central at Pier 96 where they are separated by material type and then baled and prepared for sale.
 Depending on the material and available market, they are transported and recycled into a variety of products.
 In some cases, the input is identical to the output – an aluminum can may be recycled into another aluminum can and back on store shelves in six weeks.
 Other materials, like paper, degrade over time, limiting the number of times they can be recycled into new products.

-An overview of San Francisco’s recyclables sold from December 2021-May 2022 including the final local or international destination, is outlined here.
+An overview of San Francisco’s recyclables sold from June to November 2022 including the final local or international destination, is outlined here.
 This information will be updated every six months to reflect markets for San Francisco's recyclables.